maz808/specargs/docs/source/usage.rst

         print(args["name"])
         ...

-    # If using class-based views, you can decorated view methods instead
+    # If using class-based views, methods can be decorated instead
     from flask.view import MethodView

     class Users(MethodView):